bdeining/cs414-f18-801-singleton/DevelopmentManual.md

 `log:set TRACE edu.colostate.cs.cs414.p3.bdeining.sql
 log:tail`

+The upload functionality for pictures in the Machines tab should be less than 20kb.
+Images above this size will fail.

+The default manager login is manager, password is manager.
+This currently is the only manager known to the system.
+Trainers that are added to the system by a manager will specify a password and will be able to login.

 Debugging
 ---------
 Karaf supports attaching IDE debuggers and setting breakpoints; once must set up a remote configuration in the IDE